busterbenson/book-of-loops/hexagrams/hexagram 101101.md

 title: hexagram 101101
 order: 26

-newname: Phoenix in the Phoenix's cage
+newname: Phoenix in the Phoenix's ashes
 newdesc: All Consuming

 oldname: Clinging Fire